MariaKritou/real-estate-ads/README.md

 ## Overview

 This React.js application is designed to facilitate the management and advertisement of real estate properties.
 It features a user-friendly interface developed with Material UI, ensuring a responsive design.
-The application consists of two main pages:
+The application consists of two main pages:<br />
 <br />
 Home Page: Displays a list of all properties that have been added to the platform.<br />
 <br />